The Cardo Font

 HOW TO DOWNLOAD AND INSTALL

 For those who want to test the OpenType features such as stylistic alternates, there are two test documents available to download: an Adobe InDesign file (zipped) and a Mellel file (binhex).
 The InDesign file requires InDesign 2.0 or later.
 (It does not work with the Middle Eastern Mac InDesign.)
 For Mellel, you need 1.8.1 or more recent.
+The InDesign file has been updated for 1.04; I will do the Mellel file as soon as I can.

 Downloading and installing the font indicates your acceptance of the terms of use, which are given above as well as in the user’s manual.
 Right-click on a blue link in the previous paragraphs and save the zip file to your computer.
 Open it with any of the usual unzip utilities and install the font as you would any TrueType font.
-See the readme file if you aren’t sure how to install fonts.
+See the user’s manual if you aren’t sure how to install fonts.

 UPDATE HISTORY